Safe Hikes in Alaska

 Alaska’s 10 Best Easy Hikes

 Want to step into the Alaska wilderness, but not feel like you’re completely on your own?
 Here are ten classic trails that aren’t too strenuous, are easily accessible, and get you into the wilderness without being too remote.
-And, because they’re frequently traveled, you’ll have a lower risk of encountering a bear*, as well as the casual comfort of having other hikers close by.
-Yet they all still give you gorgeous views, as well as up-close experiences in the Alaskan outdoors.
+And, they’re frequently traveled, which is great if you were to have a bear encounter, where there's safety in numbers.* Yet they all still give you gorgeous views, as well as up-close experiences in the Alaskan outdoors.

 This is Alaska’s most visited peak, offering a scenic overlook of Anchorage and Cook Inlet, as well as views of the surrounding Chugach Mountains.
 The hike is 1.5 miles one way, with a total elevation gain of 1,350 feet.
 There will almost always be someone on the trail with you; in fact, if you drive, you may have to wait a while to find a parking spot.
-You can avoid any parking hassles if you take Anchorage’s Flattop Mountain Shuttle, which provides roundtrip transportation to the trailhead for just $23.
+If you don't have a car Flattop Mountain Shuttle, provides once-a-day round-trip transportation between downtown and the trailhead for just $23.

 This 11-mile coastal trail offers a slice of wilderness at the edge of Anchorage.
 It’s popular with walkers, runners and bicyclists who get their daily exercise while also getting views of the Chugach Mountains, downtown Anchorage and, on a clear day, even Denali (Mt.
 McKinley).
 Since this is an urban trail, bear sightings are pretty rare—but the closer you get to Kincaid Park, your odds of seeing a moose jump considerably.